bonlime/keras-deeplab-v3-plus/README.md

 This result is obtained as an argmax applied to logits at exit layer
 Segmentation results of this repo model with loaded weights and __OS = 8__
 Results are simular to the TF model
+__Upd.__ https://github.com/bonlime/keras-deeplab-v3-plus/issues/3 it looks like you can get better result by using proper TF version
 <p align="center">
     <img src="imgs/my_seg_results1_OS8.png" width=600></br>
     <img src="imgs/my_seg_results2_OS8.png" width=600></br>